Future-Power-Networks/Simplus-Grid-Tool/README.md

 # Simplus GridTool (Version: v2021-May-19)

-Simplus GridTool is an open-source tool for dynamic analysis and simulation of power systems (large-scale, multi-apparatus, generator-converter-composite, AC or DC or hybrid AC-DC).
+Simplus GridTool is an open-source tool for dynamic analysis and time-domain simulation of power systems (large-scale, multi-apparatus, generator-converter-composite, AC or DC or hybrid AC-DC).
 The tool is based on Matlab/Simulink.

 Copyright.
 2019-2021 Simplus Co.
 Ltd.